Life Lessons from Piper the Pup

 REST

 Pups are masters of rest, right?
 Cats probably give them a run for their money in this category, but dogs can hold their own.
 After a good wrestle and chase in the neighborhood dog park, Piper crashes almost immediately and naps for a good hour or two.
 This girl knows about balance.
 After a good meal, she rests.
 After a bout of tug-of-war with her people and her favorite toys, she rests.
-After a bath, she spazzes out first, then rests.
+After a bath, she gets the zoomies first, then rests.
 I never have to convince Piper to make sure she gets enough rest to recharge for the next day.
 Despite all her youthful, two-year-old energy, she has no problem checking out for nap, and going to sleep at a reasonable hour each night.

 HUMAN TRANSLATION: Why come home exhausted and push ourselves to complete depletion?
 Granted, I don’t have time to take a two-hour nap every time I work out – after all, I barely have time to squeeze in exercise as it is.
 But I can spare enough time take a warm shower and sit down long enough to refuel with a snack before I get up and go again.
 And I am capable of turning off my gadgets and my mind a little earlier each night to get sound, sufficient sleep.
 I just have to make myself do it.
 And why is it a forced effort?
 Rest and hydration continually top the list of ways to maintain health and wellbeing.
 Instead of viewing sleep as an interruption of productivity, instead of fighting sleep in favor of checking off more boxes on a list, I’m going to take a page from Piper’s book and embrace rest.